jmhobbs/MarkedUp/resource/welcome.md

 # Welcome To MarkedUp

-This is a markdown composition tool written for Qt4.
+This is a lightweight markup language editor written for Qt4.

 I hope it is useful to you!